wp-plugins/chained-quiz/readme.txt

 == Changelog ==

+= Version 0.8.2 =
+- Added optional redirect URL for the quiz results.
+When filled, user who achieves the given result will be automatically redirected to the URL instead of shown the result on the screen.

 = Version 0.8 =
 - Added option to reorder questions
 - Changed the way open-end questions work.
 If user's answer doesn't match any of your answers, they'll be sent to the next question instead of finalizing the quiz